PARTICIPATE IN RESEARCH

 In addition, ClinicalTrials.gov is a database of most federally and privately supported clinical trials conducted in the United States and around the world.
 This is a valuable resource to search for clinical trials in your area and to learn more about preeclampsia studies.

 Patients are the benefactors of medical research and in the past,were often viewed as passive subjects to further new treatments and understandings of medicine.
-Today we have seen a shift thanks in part to advocacy organizations like ours, to recognize patients as an "n-value" and more to provide a unique, personal experience to research.
+Today we have seen a shift thanks in part to advocacy organizations like ours, to recognize patients as more than "just an n-value" to involve patients in the design, implementation, and analysis of research studies.

 Your experiences help researchers at every stage of the research process: from study design, to recruitment, to driving participation, and even sharing results.